ContrastingSounds/Looker-Custom-Vis/financial_report/design_notes.md

 ## From Looker

 These variables are provided by Looker as part of the Custom Vis API.
 The API's updateAsync function includes ```data, element, config, queryResponse, details, done``` parameters.
-The data structures of particular interest are:
+The data structures of interest are:

 ### dimensions _(queryResponse.fields.dimension_like)_